Description

 Using this definition on our asset we see for example:

-• The downside volatility over 5 years of Intuit is 25.3%, which is higher, thus worse compared to the benchmark SPY (15%) in the same period.
+• The downside deviation over 5 years of Intuit is 26%, which is greater, thus worse compared to the benchmark SPY (15%) in the same period.

 Sharpe: